 But I knew deep in my heart that this couldn't sustain, so I eventually found my way to the Wellness Center on campus where I signed up for free therapy.
 The therapist told me the plan was to create awareness of the anxiety, so that I could at least try to stay one step ahead of it.
 My biggest fears usually centered around having some type of health issue, which doesn't seem surprising in hindsight considering what I watched my Dad go through just two years prior.
 Death was scary.
 And it felt like it was chasing me.
 After a few months of therapy, for the first time in my whole life, I felt in control.
 And not in a superficial or compensating kind of way.
 But in a genuine, and real, and powerful way.

 A few years later, I felt courageous enough to connect with my grief.
 I found a therapist who was both nurturing and firm.
 She had me doing some unconventional work, like using a red crayon on butcher paper to express anger while crying or screaming, or planting my feet in soil to reconnect to a sense of groundedness.
 She taught me the value of a good, ugly cry.
 She held space for me to be silent and not have answers.
 She taught me how to use my voice so that I could stand up for what I believed in, but even before that, how to discover what it was that I believed in.
 She taught me about worth and to be gentle with myself.
 She also taught me that sometimes you just need to let things fall apart.
-And that sometimes that dismantling is the beginning of something beautiful.
+And that sometimes the dismantling can be the beginning of something beautiful.

 What I didn't know then, but I am fairly certain of now, is that for the first time in my life I was seeing myself for who I really was.
 Not my likable self, or my good self.
 Not my representative.
 Not the self I had created so that you liked me and I fit in.
 But the honest and raw and real me.
 And what was most surprising was that I actually really liked who I was seeing, much more than I ever had before.